-Revenue from leasing arrangements is not subject to the revenue standard for contracts with customers and remains separately accounted for under existing lease accounting guidance.
+Revenue from leasing arrangements is not subject to the revenue standard for contracts with customers and remains separately accounted for under ASC 842 and ASC 840, Leases for the years ended December 31, 2022 and 2021.
 The Company records operating lease rental revenue as service revenue on a straight-line basis over the lease term.
-The Company records revenue from the sale of equipment under sales-type leases as product revenue in an amount equal to the present value of minimum lease payments at the inception of the lease.
-Sales-type leases also produce financing income, which is included in products net revenue in the combined and consolidated statements of operations and comprehensive loss and is recognized at effective rates of return over the lease term.
+The Company records revenue from the sale of hardware devices under sales-type leases as device revenue in an amount equal to the present value of minimum lease payments at the inception of the lease.
+Sales-type leases also produce financing income, which is included in device revenue in the combined and consolidated statements of operations and comprehensive loss and is recognized at effective rates of return over the lease term.